Witnessing Spin-Orbital Entanglement using Resonant Inelastic X-Ray Scattering

 Estimates based on atomic orbitals assume idealized spherical symmetry, which breaks down in realistic crystalline environments.
 To better capture the electronic structure of cuprates, we perform high-precision quantum chemistry simulations of the CuO$_2$ plane using the exact two-component complete active space self-consistent field (X2C-CASSCF) method\,\cite{jenkins.2019.10.1021/acs.jctc.9b00011a}.
-This \textit{ab initio} simulation variationally incorporates spin-orbit and orbital anisotropy in a many-body context [see SM for details].
+This \textit{ab initio} simulation variationally incorporates spin-orbit and orbital anisotropy in a many-body context [see SM for details\,\cite{SI_note}].
 Using this method, we recalculate the dipole transition operators $M^{(\epsilon_{\rm i})}_{\alpha\beta}$.
 As shown in Fig.~\ref{fig:fixedPolarization}(e), the resulting QFI bounds for the $\pi$-$\pi$ polarization channel now exhibit dependence on both $\theta_\mathrm{i}$ and $\theta_\mathrm{s}$, unlike the atomic bases, where they depend only on the sum of the two angles [see Fig.~\ref{fig:fixedPolarization}(c)].
 Likewise, for the $\pi$–$\sigma$ (or $\sigma$–$\pi$) polarization channels, the QFI bounds are no longer uniform but instead vary with $\theta_\mathrm{i}$ (or $\theta_\mathrm{s}$).
-However, they remain insensitive to the angle associated with the $\sigma$-polarized beam, since its polarization is independent from the angle [see Fig.~\ref{fig:fixedPolarization}(f)].
+However, they remain insensitive to the angle associated with the $\sigma$-polarized beam since its polarization is independent from the angle [see Fig.~\ref{fig:fixedPolarization}(f)].

 Each RIXS measurement [together with its conjugate defined in Eq.~\eqref{eq:finalQFIIntegral}], specified by a given polarization configuration and momentum, provides a lower bound on entanglement depth, and combining multiple measurements progressively tightens this bound.
-In practice, however, many beamlines cannot fully resolve photon polarizations.
-Under such circumstances, the measured spectrum becomes an incoherent mixture of polarization channels, expressed as:
+In practice, however, many beamlines cannot fully resolve photon polarizations, especially for the scattered photons entering spectrometers.
+Under such circumstances, the measured spectrum becomes an incoherent mixture of polarization channels, expressed as

 Here, $w(\epsilon_{\rm i},\epsilon_{\rm s})$ denotes the weight of each polarization configuration.
-Because these weights are \textit{a priori} unknown and generally do not satisfy reversal symmetry (i.e., $w(\epsilon_{\rm i},\epsilon_{\rm s}) \neq w(\epsilon_{\rm s},\epsilon_{\rm i})$), the conjugate-pair construction required for Eq.~\eqref{eq:finalQFIIntegral} is no longer applicable.
+Because these weights are \textit{a priori} unknown and generally do not satisfy reversal symmetry [i.e., $w(\epsilon_{\rm i},\epsilon_{\rm s}) \neq w(\epsilon_{\rm s},\epsilon_{\rm i})$], the conjugate-pair construction required for Eq.~\eqref{eq:finalQFIIntegral} is no longer applicable.